 I realize now I was going through a period of deconstruction.
 This usually involves a lot of questions and doubts.
 It generally ends up with some kind of transition, usually to another faith denomination or away from God entirely.
 You can deconstruct your faith without losing it if you are careful.
 I came out on the other side, my faith in God as strong as ever, knowing I no longer belonged in the Catholic Church.

 The idea of not being Catholic scared the hell out of me.

-Growing up Catholic, we were taught that there is one way.
-The Catholic way.
+Growing up Catholic, we were taught that there is one way, the Catholic way.
 Everyone else can believe what they want, but essentially, they are all wrong.
-There’s never any question of not being Catholic.
-You don’t walk away from the Church, and you certainly don’t join another faith community.
-It’s just not done.
+There's never any question of not being Catholic.
+You don't walk away from the Church and certainly don't join another faith community; it's just not done.

-For years, I have struggled with being done with the Catholics, but I have been too afraid to leave the Church.
+I have struggled with being done with the Catholics for years, but I have been too afraid to leave the Church.
 Where would I go?
 How would I leave?
 What would I tell people?
 What if my mom found out?
 Instead, I became a holiday church-goer.
 I showed up for Easter and Christmas and eventually dropped those as well.

-During some of the hardest times in my life, when I really needed a faith community to turn to, I felt as if I had no one.
+During some of the hardest times in my life, when I really needed a faith community to turn to, I felt like I had no one.
 It has made me more empathetic to the struggles members of the LGBTQ community face regarding the Church.
-I can’t imagine the pain they have endured in their faith communities, but I know what it’s like to be on the receiving end of hurtful words.
-To be told, you don’t belong.
-You and/or your child(ren) don’t matter.
+I can't imagine the pain they have endured in their faith communities, but I know what it's like to be on the receiving end of hurtful words.
+To be told you don't belong.
+You and or your child(ren) don't matter.
 You are not welcome.

 If you belong to a faith community that no longer feels welcoming, there are others to choose from.
 It took me three years to walk away from the Catholic Church.
 The lead-up was more painful than walking through the doors of a church in a new faith community.
 Here are some places you can check out: